The Na Hoku Solitaire Collection

 Although an important determining factor in the value of the diamond; carat weight along with cut, color and clarity (the 4C's) are all contributing factors in determining value of a diamond.

-Na Hoku Solitaire diamonds are selected for the best possible combination of carat weight, cut, color, and clarity.
-Na Hoku Solitaire rings are available with round brilliant cut or princess cut diamonds of 1/4 carat, 1/3 carat, 1/2 carat, 3/4 carat, 1.00 carat, and larger.
+Na Hoku Solitaire center diamonds are selected for the best possible combination of carat weight, cut, color, and clarity.
+Na Hoku Solitaire rings are available with round brilliant cut or princess cut center diamonds of 1/4 carat, 1/3 carat, 1/2 carat, 3/4 carat, 1.00 carat, and larger, or cushion cut center diamonds of 1/2 carat, 3/4 carat, 1.00 carat, and larger.

-Larger diamonds are available on request by contacting our Customer Service, or visiting our Na Hoku stores.
+Larger diamonds are available on request by contacting Na Hoku Customer Service, or visiting a Na Hoku Store location.

 Certificates and Information

-Each Na Hoku Solitaire diamond is carefully selected to guarantee its quality and beauty.
-All Na Hoku Solitaire diamonds are accompanied by a GemEx Light Performance Analysis.
+Each Na Hoku Solitaire center diamond is carefully selected to guarantee its quality and beauty.
+All Na Hoku Solitaire center diamonds are accompanied by a GemEx Light Performance Analysis.

 GemEx Light Performance Analysis